thejjw/link-visited-tooltip-chrome-extension/README.md

 ## Features

-- **Simple tooltip:** On hovering any link, a small black tooltip appears near the cursor if you have visited the link before.
+- **Simple tooltip:** On hovering any link, a small black tooltip appears near the cursor if you have visited the link before or if it's bookmarked.
 - **Visit time:** The tooltip displays how long ago you last visited the link (e.g., "Visited 2 hours, 5 mins ago").
+- **Bookmark indicator:** Links that are saved in your bookmarks show a ★ symbol in the tooltip.
-- **Privacy-friendly:** No data is sent anywhere; all history checks are local.
+- **Privacy-friendly:** No data is sent anywhere; all history and bookmark checks are local.
 - **Chrome-only:** Designed for Google Chrome (Manifest V3).
 - **Enable/disable:** Click the extension icon to temporarily disable or enable the tooltip feature.
 When disabled, the icon shows an 'OFF' badge and no tooltips will appear.